Durham County Record Office: the official archive service for County Durham and Darlington

 In some registers some deaths were recorded but burial was usually in the parish churchyard and was accordingly recorded in the parish register.
 From the eighteenth century some non-conformist meeting houses had their own burial grounds.

 Congregational registers at Durham County Record Office are on microfilm.
-To see them please make an appointment and book a microfilm reader.
+To see them please and book a microfilm reader.

 Search Church Registers for details of the registers we keep.